Find out about the currency used in Bali, payment forms, the exchange rate, and how to exchange money.

 Exchanging money

-If you'd prefer to exchange money, you'll find banks and bureaux de change both at the airport and in the different cities.
+If you'd prefer to exchange money, you'll find banks and bureaux de change both at the airport and in different cities.
 Most hotels also offer money exchange.

 Exchange rate